Signs that autistic children are ready for toilet training

 Autistic children generally show the same signs of readiness for toilet training as typically developing children.
 But these signs might appear when autistic children are older, and the training might take longer.

-- being able to tell you (or show you with a sign or gesture) that they’ve wet or soiled their nappy or clothes
+- tell you (or show you with a sign or gesture) that they’ve wet or soiled their nappy or clothes

-- having enough bladder control to stay dry for at least one hour at a time during the day.
+- stay dry for at least 2 hours during the day.

 Before you start toilet training, it’s a good idea to speak with your child’s paediatrician or GP.
 They can rule out any medical problems that might get in the way of toilet training and say whether your child might be ready to start.